 Variety of DOG

-Interestingly, pit bull is not a specific breed of dog but rather a certain type of dog.
-Just as hounds are not a breed, but a type of dog and shepherds does not refer to only the German Shepherd.
+As mentioned, a pit bull is not a dog but rather a certain type of breed.
+Just as hounds are not a breed.
+Unlike the German Shepherd where shepherds are a type of breed.
 With that in mind, here are the “pit bull-type” breeds as recognized by American Kennel Club (AKC) or United Kennel Club (UKC):

 The most popular pit bull-type of dog is the American Pit Bull Terrier, which is a member of the UKC Terrier group.
 It is the tallest and most athletic of the four different main breeds of dogs.
 It is a medium-sized dog, solidly built, short-coat with well-defined muscle.
 This dog works best as a family dog with its loyalty and love for children.
 They are also intelligent, athletic and agile.
 This dog is usually between 17-21 inches tall and it can weigh up to 60 pounds.